Espalier’s Quarterly M&A Insights for Waste Management Industry

 Largest M&A Deals in US Waste Industry

-2. Western Midstream Partners acquires Aris Water Solutions (TX)
+5. Western Midstream acquires Aris Water Solutions

 Key Industry Growth Drivers